-The 2022 Dental PUF contains 22,529 dental event records; of these records, 22,307 are associated with persons having a positive person-level weight (PERWT22F).
-This file includes dental event (DV) records for all household members who resided in eligible responding households and reported at least one dental event.
-Each record represents one household-reported dental event that occurred during calendar year 2022.
-Dental visits known to have occurred before January 1, 2022, and after December 31, 2022 are not included in this PUF.
-Some household members may have multiple dental events and thus will be represented in multiple records in this PUF.
-Other household members may have no dental events reported and thus will have no records in this PUF.
-These data were collected during the 2022 portion of Round 7, and all of Rounds 8 and 9 for Panel 24; the 2022 portion of Round 3, and all of Rounds 4 and 5 for

-Panel 26; and Rounds 1, 2, and the 2022 portion of Round 3 for Panel 27 of the MEPS HC.
-The persons represented in this PUF had to meet either a) or b) below:
+The 2022 HHV PUF contains 7,540 home health records; of these records, 7,384 are associated with persons having a positive person-level weight (PERWT22F).
+It includes all records related to home health events for all household members who resided in eligible responding households and for whom at least one home health event was reported.
+Each record represents one household-reported home health event that occurred during the calendar year 2022.
+Some persons may have been reported to have multiple events and thus will be represented in multiple records on the PUF.
+Other persons may have no home health events reported and thus will have no records on this PUF.
+These data were collected during the 2022 portion of Round 7 and all of Rounds 8 and 9 for Panel 24; and the 2022 portion of Round 3, and all of Rounds 4 and 5 for Panel 26; and Rounds 1 and 2, the 2022 portion of Round 3 for Panel 27 of the MEPS HC.
+The persons represented in this PUF had to meet either (a) or (b) below: